Baumé (restaurant): History

 Baumé was awarded a Michelin star in its first year and a second star in 2011 and every following year until 2021, when it did not receive a star.
 In an interview in 2017, Chemel said that he aspired to earn a third star, but in 2021 he said he had asked Michelin to remove Baumé from its guide because as an essentially private restaurant, it no longer fit the company's "guidelines".

-In February 2022, Chemel announced that he Baumé would close and reopen on March 8, 2022 as Bistronomie by Baumé.
+In February 2022, Chemel announced that he would close Baumé and reopen it on March 8, 2022 as Bistronomie by Baumé.
 He explained his decision to rebrand as an opportunity for a fresh start with a less expensive menu: "In the spirit of bistronomy, I see an opportunity to serve high-level meals at lower prices in a more relaxed environment."

+Bistronomie by Baumé closed permanently after serving its last customers on August 12, 2023.

 Menu

-The restaurant specializes in French gastronomy; in a local listing, Chemel has described it as "French Cuisine Moderne with a Zen Touch"; his training included studying macrobiotic cooking in Japan.
+Baumé specialized in French gastronomy.
+In a local listing, Chemel described it as "French Cuisine Moderne with a Zen Touch"; his training included studying macrobiotic cooking in Japan.
 At its inception, it was known for molecular gastronomy; it was named after the chemist Antoine Baumé, inventor of the Baumé scale for measuring the density of liquids.
 By 2015, this emphasis had lessened.
-As of 2021 Baumé has a pescatarian and a Wagyu beef tasting menu, and a mandated wine pairing.
+As of 2021 Baumé had a pescatarian and a Wagyu beef tasting menu, and a mandated wine pairing.
 In summer 2020, during the COVID-19 pandemic, the restaurant began offering a four-course take-out menu.